anshuraj0123/anshutask/README.md

 1.Navigate to Docker directory.
 You can find Dockerfile of the nodeJS application.

-2.To deploy the monitoring stack, run tis command: docker-compose up
+2.To deploy the monitoring stack, run this command: docker-compose up

 3.Above command will build the nodeJS application and deploy the monitoring stack.